LIZZIE DRURY MSC RNUTR

 We always love to hear any ideas that you have also found have worked successfully!

 Super Fibre Cubes are a great way to increase the fibre content of the diet and to increase eating time.
-The pencils have a low-starch and sugar content and are cereal free, helping to maintain an even temperament, as well as supporting good digestive health.
-Soya oil is used within the pencil to support skin and coat condition.
+The cubes have a low-starch and sugar content and are cereal free, helping to maintain an even temperament, as well as supporting good digestive health.
+Soya oil is used within the cubes to support skin and coat condition.

 Concentrate Feed; Feed little and often and match the right feed to the horses requirements